MaxBrady/Distraction_Destroyer/README.md

 #Short Term Deep Focus Assistant.

-# Once run this tool blocks the specific Distraction sites you specify.
+# Once run this tool blocks the specific site or sites you specify.